 Step 3: Learn the Smells

-Robert C. Martin (a.k.a.
-"Uncle Bob") talks about "code smells" in Agile Principles, Patterns, and Practices in C# (a book that I recommend).
-I have heard other programmers talk of "code smells" as well.
+A common term that we hear in the developer community is "code smells".
 This basically comes with experience.
 As a developer, you look at a bit of code and something doesn't "smell" right -- it just feels off.
 Sometimes you can't put your finger on something specific; there's just something that makes you uncomfortable.

 There are a couple of ways to learn code smells.
 The preferred way is through mentorship.
 Find a developer with more experience than you and learn from him/her.
 As a young developer, I had access to some really smart people on my development team.
 And by listening to them, I saved myself a lot of pain over the years.
 If you can learn from someone else, then be sure to take advantage of it.